AraujoJordan/ExcuseMe/README.md

 You can find the complete list of permissions on [this documentation](https://developer.android.com/reference/android/Manifest.permission "Manifest Permissions").

-After that, you can use on of the three implementations bellow to add the permission properly:
+After that, you can use on of the two implementations bellow to add the permission properly:

 1. [The Simple one line Usage](#onelineusage)
 2. [Auto Permission One line Handling](#automagically)